Cees-j/TFT-de-pipeline/README.md

 # Project Structure
 The project consists of the following files and directories:

-Python_scripts/: Directory containing the Python scripts for retrieving and transforming data. dags/: Directory containing the Airflow DAG definition file for scheduling the Python scripts to run. requirements.txt: File containing the Python package dependencies for the project.
+Python_scripts/: Directory containing the Python scripts for retrieving and transforming data. <br>
+dags/: Directory containing the Airflow DAG definition file for scheduling the Python scripts to run. <br>
+requirements.txt: File containing the Python package dependencies for the project.
 Terraform_files/: Directory containing the Terraform configuration files for provisioning the cloud infrastructure.